 The higher the turn-up card is, the more likely next will work

 Next is also less successful when playing against very conservative players.
-They may have the cards to call but are simply afraid to order it up.
+They may have the cards but are simply afraid to call.

-The best first lead on a next call is a small trump, this is especially true if you hold an off-suit Ace.
-By leading a small trump you stand the best chance of hitting your partner's hand.
-Remember, the odds are that he will have at least one bower in his hand.
+The best first lead on a next call is a small trump; this is especially true if you hold an off-suit Ace.
+By leading a small trump, you stand the best chance of hitting your partner's hand.
+Remember, the odds are your partner will have at least one bower in his hand.
 This lead is the best chance you have of going straight to him.
 This will give him the opportunity to play any aces he may have.
-Also, with one round of trump gone, those aces have a much better chance of surviving.
+In addition, with one round of trump gone, those aces have a much better chance of surviving.

 In a hand where you only hold two small cards in next but no power, try leading an off suit that you think your partner may be able to trump.
 You may need the trump to make your point.

 While we are talking about next, Please, if your partner calls next and leads a trump.
 DO NOT lead trump back.
 I'm amazed at how many times people do this.
-Needless to say, this move almost always results in being euchred.
+This move almost always results in being euchred.

-Should you decide not to call next but instead call the opposite color (aka crossing the creek or calling green) you should be aware that your partner will most likely be of little or no help.
-You should only call green if you have 3 sure tricks in your hand.
+Should you decide not to call next but instead call the opposite color (aka crossing the creek or calling green) you should be aware that your partner would most likely be of little or no help.
+You should only call green if you have three sure tricks in your hand.
 You may even want to play the hand alone.